Firstly, I want to start off by looking at some of the research and why it has been misinterpreted… and why soy has a bad name in the first place.

 This evidence from observational studies shows a statistically significant association between soy consumption and decreased Prostate Cancer risk

 The only subset (very small group of people) who should avoid soy is anyone with hypothyroidism (clinically diagnosed) or is deficient in iodine.
-For such individuals you should correct these issues before commencing/resuming soy consumption (9).⠀⠀⠀⠀⠀⠀⠀⠀
+In these cases, these individuals should correct these issues before commencing/resuming soy consumption (9).

 If Soy is not unhealthy & actually has health benefits, practically speaking how can we incorporate it into our plant-based diets best?

-1- Stick to as much ‘whole food’ soy products as you can.
+2. Therefore, stick to as much ‘whole food’ soy products as you can.
 Processed foods like tofu are not unhealthy (still far healthier than animal protein sources) however during the processing you do lose around 50% of the nutrients.
-Given soy beans pack a tonne of nutrients, don’t be too concerned but worth noting.
+Given soybeans pack a tonne of nutrients, don’t be too concerned but worth noting.

 Pretty cool how soy, a frequently ‘hated on’ bean, is so misunderstood by the masses.
-Back to my earlier point – if soy is misunderstood & there is confusion around it’s effect on the body, a large % of people won’t look into it & will just stick with their current animal protein sources… which is a win for the industries that started the confusion in the first place.
+Back to my earlier point – if soy is misunderstood & there is confusion around its effect on the body, a large percentage of people won’t look into it and will just stick with their current animal protein sources… which is a win for the industries that started the confusion in the first place.

 Join the mailing list for Plant Proof news, tips, recipes, interviews and much much more.